lucasvalenteds/code-generator/README.md

 # Code generator

-It just generates codes randomly or based on user input (prefix or seed).
+It just generates 18 digit codes randomly or based on user input (prefix or seed).

 ## Examples